MalcolmWilliams/Laser-Projector/README.rst

 Usage
 =====
-1. Run ``./start_ol_services`` This will start all of the openlase and jack utilities (output control, jack, simulator, lasershark_jack)
+1. Run ``./start_ol_services`` This will start all of the openlase and jack utilities (output control, jack, simulator, lasershark_jack)  *Note:* You might need to click the patchbay button in JACK and activate all the connections (see the jack tutorial for setting up the connections)
 2. Enter the venv enviroment: ``source venv/bin/activate``
 3. Run the main.py file ``python main.py``
-4. You might need to click the patchbay button in JACK and activate all the connections (see the jack tutorial for setting up the connections)
-5. Multiple windows will be open.
+4. Multiple windows will be open.
 The output controls must be configured similar to the below image to blend the two lasers together.

 .. image:: Laser_output_configuration.png